 The Body Section:

 This is the place for your text, images and such.
 It's

-like the box on Eons where you write your posts or
+like the text area box on a social networking site where you write your posts or

 Putting in Text: